Galveston Beach State Park devastated by Hurricane Ike

 Swimming

 The majority of visitors to the park come to enjoy the beach.
-Paying your entry fee provides you access to a nice gulf beach, picnic facilities, bathrooms, and showers.
-Like many of Galveston Island's beaches, the park can get busy during summer weekends and holidays so be prepared for a crowd if you visit during those times.
+Paying your entry fee provides you access to a nice gulf beach.
+Facilities are limited but include restrooms and a rinse shower.
+Like many of Galveston Island's beaches, the park can get busy during summer weekends and holidays.
+Be prepared for a crowd if you visit during those times.

 You can fish from the beach or bay shore, surf fish in the Gulf, or wade into and fish from Galveston Bay.
 A fish cleaning station is available at the end of the bayside road (the branch that passes by the bayside camping area).
 You should be aware of and follow all pertinent Texas fishing regulations.